appcypher/wasmo-old/design/SYSTEM_DESIGN.md

 ### OTHER COMPILATION STRATEGIES
 #### AOT
 - Generates module,
-- During compilation, creates an in-memory object file represnting the wasm program with unresolved links to imports.
+- During compilation, creates an in-memory object code representing the wasm program with unresolved links to imports.
-- Can generate dylib for EmscriptenHostData.
+- Can generate dylib for WasabiData.
 - Instantiation phase is unecessary here.

 #### LAZY JIT